Lysva: History

 Lysva as a settlement was known in the middle of the 17th century.
 The lands around Lysva in the second half of the 18th century were inherited by the daughter of Baron Stroganov, Princess Shakhovskaya.
 In 1785 construction of the cast-iron foundry began.
 This year is officially considered the year of Lysva foundation.
 In 1902 owing to construction of the railway branch the plant, which had been producing iron from the imported pig-iron by that time, obtained a wide access to the country markets.

 On the 5th of April, 1926 Presidium of All-Russian Central Executive Committee had granted Lysva city status.
 After Great Patriotic War in Lysva began development of mechanical engineering, light industry.
 In the 1950th centre of the city was built up.
-In 1960-1980 years city extended its borders by building of new dwelling microdistricts.
+In 1960–1980, the city extended its borders by building of new dwelling microdistricts.

 Today Lysva is one of the most important industrial and cultural centres of the Perm Krai.